bobjiang/ETHSydney/content/post/2024-12-yearly-wrapped.md

 - Stay tuned, https://linktr.ee/ethsydney
 - Join TG group - https://t.me/EthereumSydney/

-💖 Thank you to all our hackers, mentors, judges, and partners for making ETHSydney 2024 unforgettable.
+💖 A massive thank you to all our hackers, mentors, judges, sponsors and partners for making ETHSydney 2024 truly unforgettable.

 ![](/img/2024-wrapped/11.png)